gerpy/rpm-install/README.md

 | Diffusion | 0.00 |
 | Brightness | 1.00 |

 The corner size of the shader is about the same size of the rounded corner of the physical RPM screen.
-It permits to get a unified look with 4:3 boxed content and full screen oversize cropped.
+It permits to get a more unified look with 4:3 boxed content.

-For **Megadrive**, due to the super heavy use of dithering to overcome the only 61 simultaneous color display.
-So I prepend a **`jinc2-dedither`** pass, which arguably produces way less artifacts than **`mdapt`** (on text in particular).
-It is kind of heretic but it helps preserving better details than by blurring everything under super heavy composite stuff.
+For **Megadrive**, due to the super heavy use of dithering to overcome the low 61 simultaneous color display, I prepend a **`jinc2-dedither`** pass, which arguably produce way less artifacts than **`mdapt`** (on text in particular).
+It is kind of heretic but it helps preserving better details than blurring everything under heavy RC/composite stuff.

-> In addition to this shader settings, it is possible to feel more nostalgic by using **video filters (CPU)** (saved as content directory overrides).
+> In addition to this shader settings, it is possible to add nostalgy by using **video filters (CPU)** (saved as content directory overrides).
 I would try :
 > - An RC Blargg filter for 8 bits
 > - Composite for 16 bits
 > - RGB or nothing for 32+ bits

 #### Handheld consoles

-As much I like the `dot-matrix` serie of shaders, they appeared buggy at the time of install : missing gridlines for GBA, and unexppected blacklines top and down after closing content and starting again.
+As much I like the `dot-matrix` serie of shaders, they appeared buggy at the time of my install, with blacklines top and down after closing content and starting again.

 So I've chosen **`simpletex_lcd`** for GB(C) with a slightly darkened grid for GBC (not to let white areas empty with just the background texture).
 For GB, prepening **`gb-palette-pocket`** makes it unnecessary and provides a retro vibe.
 Neo.Geo Pocket Color is setup as GBC.
-For GBA, **`gameboy-advance-dot-matrix`** is just fine.
+For GBA, **`gameboy-advance-dot-matrix`** is just fine as long as integer scaling is used.

 | Platform | Shader | Settings |
 | -------- | ------- | ------- |